Lutjanidae: Systematics

 The genus †Parapelates Bannikov, 2008 is likely also closely related to the snappers, though its taxonomic classification at the family level remains indeterminate.
 A well-preserved skeleton of a potential fossil lutjanid or cichlid is known from the Middle Eocene of Cuba, representing one of the earliest records of the group from the Caribbean.

 The former family Caesionidae, the fusiliers, was previously treated as distinct due to their distinctive morphology.
 However, it is now known to be paraphyletic with respect to the Lutjanidae, and its genera are now classified within the Lutjaninae.

+The following cladogram is based on the phylogenetic tree from a 2007 study using Bayesian Inference to analyze a combined dataset of 16S and cyt b: